 France has seen an alarming number of natural catastrophes in recent years, particularly flooding and storms causing significant damage to properties.
-Pay attention to the small print in relation to storm and flood cover.
+Pay attention to the small print concerning to storm and flood cover.

 French holiday home burglaries also rocketed by 18 per cent last year, unoccupied holiday properties are an easy target.
 Check for any security requirements and what theft cover is provided.

-Insuring with an UK based insurance company is advised.
+Insuring with a UK based insurance company is advised.
 Foreign cover is often less comprehensive than what we are used to here in the UK plus language barriers complicate matters.

 It's estimated that one in five homes are underinsured.
 To calculate your rebuild value, a qualified surveyor should be commissioned to assess the amount that a property should be insured for.

 The average burst pipe claim is £14,000.
 Check your policy wording for any unoccupancy restrictions and winter heating warranties.

 Ensure public liability insurance is included and that it extends to cover holidaymakers if you are planning to let your holiday home commercially.